Sony RX100 III vs Panasonic FZ1000

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Gets more shots (360 versus 320) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (7 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 is the clear winner of the contest (12 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons